 The main reason for failing is hidden in the words.
 We all know words matter and have tremendous power.
 So let’s see how to use this power consciously when writing down our goals.

 Recently I’ve been playing with the details of goal definition and goal progress measurement.
 After clarifying and tuning up small but important aspects of that I decided to put it on paper and that’s what this article is about.
 It turns out that some of those “small” details may lead you to success or failure.

-As you may already know, in Goal Buddy goal setting system we have only two types of goals: Vision Goals and Action goals.
+As you may already know, in Goal Buddy goal setting system we have only two types of goals: 25-year visions and 90-day action goals.

 The goal hierarchy is the following:

-A vision for life is represented by vision goals which consist of action goals that are achieved by making small next steps.
+A vision for life is represented by 25-year visions which consist of 90-day action goals that are achieved by making small next steps.

 Goal setting approaches

 Often people are very clear about the next steps they want to do in the near future (e.g. this week/month) but in most cases, they lack a clear definition and proper way of measuring the progress of the bigger goal they are up to.

 There are two approaches that can help you build your list of action goals: “top to bottom” and “bottom to top”.

 The first approach you use when you have a clear vision for your life and you know what your visions are.
 Then you define action goals for each vision.